eriknomitch/CoderGPT/README.md

 ### Example

 1. Send ChatGPT (GPT-4) the full [CoderGPT prompt](#Prompt).
+2. Copy and paste one or more files to CoderGPT - this will add context to follow-up chatting.

-2. Copy and paste a file (e.g., a TypeScript React component) with: `/context add [filename] [full contents...]`.
-CoderGPT will reply that it has been "ingested" and will print its current understanding of your codebase which it'll deduce from the code.
+`/context add [filename] [full contents...]`.

+CoderGPT will reply that it has been "ingested" and will print its current understanding of your codebase which it'll see from the code.

 ![CoderGPT Ingest Screenshot](./assets/ingest.jpg)